 Honiara International Airport is located at Henderson, 11 km (7 ml) east of Honiara.
 The airport is small, but there are taxis, local car rental agencies available to deliver cars, ATM and facilities for foreign exchange.
 Conveniently located within the departure lounge at the Honiara International Airport is Solomon Islands Terminal Services.
 They are on standby to assist with transfers to hotels, airport baggage storage, transfers to domestic flights and cargo handling.

-For transport from the airport to the city (or from the city to the airport), we recommend Green Path Transfers, who offer eco-friendly airport transfers in hundreds of destinations around the world.
+For transport from the airport to the city (or from the city to the airport), taxis are available for $150- $100 depending on the direction of travel and company, who offer eco-friendly airport transfers in hundreds of destinations around the world.

 If you have more time, you can arrive by sea.
 Cruise ships visit Honiara occasionally or you can get a lift on a yacht from Australia, New Zealand or the West Coast of the US, which is a cheaper option.